moonsoar79/mac-rbx-address-guide/README.md

 # MacOS Roblox Address Finding Guide (COSINE)

 ## Overview
-The hardcoded addresses in the original injection code are outdated and need to be updated for current Roblox versions.
-This guide explains how to find the current addresses.
+The hardcoded addresses in the original injection code inside cosine are outdated and need to be updated for current Roblox versions.
+This just explains how to find the current addresses.

 ## Required Tools
 1. **Hopper Disassembler** - For static analysis